 Request a Consultation Appointment

-To learn more about how we can help you correct your hip dips with BBL surgery, please contact our office today and schedule a personal consultation with board certified plastic surgeon Dr. Matthew Schulman.
+To learn more about how we can help you correct your hip dips with BBL surgery, please contact our office today and schedule a personal consultation with board-certified plastic surgeon Dr. Matthew Schulman.
+He offers BBL surgeries in Philadelphia, Pittsburgh, and Boston.